 Alcohol (70 percent) is a very effective sanitizer that acts almost immediately upon contact.
 It is not practical as a soaking material because of its flammability.
 However, it can be used as a dip or swipe treatment on knives or cutting tools.
 No rinsing with water is needed.

 Disinfectants should be used on a routine basis both as part of a pre-crop clean up program and during the cropping cycle.

-Organic Disinfectants that are listed by the Organic Material Review Institute include OxiDate 2.0 and SaniDate 12.0.
+Organic Disinfectants that are listed by the Organic Material Review Institute include OxiDate 2.0, SaniDate 12.0 and PERpose Plus.
 Ethyl or isopropyl alcohol is used to disinfect tools.
 Organic growers should always check with their certifying organization before using any material new in their growing practices.
 For list of products see: Organic Material Review Institutes (OMRI), www.omri.org .

 This information is supplied with the understanding that no discrimination is intended and no endorsement implied.
 Due to constantly changing regulations, we assume no liability for suggestions.
 If any information in this article is inconsistent with the label, follow the label.

 - Disinfect benches, preferably made of wire.
 Pots, flats and trays should be new or disinfected.
 Wood benches can be a source for root rot diseases and insect infestations.
 Algae growing on wood surfaces create an ideal environment for fungus gnats and shore flies.
 Plant pathogens such as Pythium can grow within the wood and plants rooting into the wood can become infected.